 The worry tree is a really useful decision making tool for worrying thoughts.
-If you are worrying because of uncertainty about your treatment, you could use the worry tree to think about how you take action on this.
-You could for example contact your medical team to ask what impact coronavirus will have on your treatment or you could contact our nurse-led Support Line to talk to us about your concerns and needs.
+If you're worrying because of uncertainty about your treatment, you could use the worry tree to think about how you take action on this.
+You could for example contact your medical team to ask what impact coronavirus will have on your treatment or you could contact our support line to talk to us about your concerns and needs.

-For those worries that you can’t do something about at that particular time, it is important to acknowledge that it is a worry for you but then to move on and try some distraction or relaxation techniques, such as doing an enjoyable activity or a mindfulness exercise.
+For those worries that you can't do something about at that particular time, it's important to acknowledge that it is a worry for you but then to move on and try some distraction or relaxation techniques, such as doing an enjoyable activity or a mindfulness exercise.

 Allow some worry time

 Many people find allocating 'worry time' useful.
 If you find that anxious thoughts are taking over your day, you can decide to limit your worrying to a specific time interval, for example just 10 minutes every day.
 If worrying thoughts come into your head at other times, write them down, distract yourself and wait to address it during your daily worry time.

 Q. My mood is very low at the moment – what can I do to make myself feel better at this time?

 Feeling low is a part of all of our lives at some stage.
 Everyone feels upset, sad or disheartened from time to time and when our lives are being severely restricted it is no surprise that many people are feeling this way.